Why Freelance Software Developers?

 Employers who have a choice between traditional and freelance workers always face the same dilemma - which one is better?
-We addressed this topic in greater detail in this remote developers vs. full-time developers showdown, but here’s the digest version.
+We addressed this topic in greater detail in this Freelance Software Engineer vs Fulltime Software Engineer showdown, but here’s the digest version.

 Cost of Hiring Freelance Software Engineer